 Natural Language Processing

 Natural Language Processing (NLP) refers to applications of computer science that involve the automatic processing of written or spoken human languages (as opposed to formal languages such as programming languages).
-The field relies on many techniques from artificial intelligence and machine learning as well tools from linguistics.
-Huge successes of the field include advanced web search, spam filtering, and speech recognition.
+The field relies on many techniques from artificial intelligence and machine learning, and occasionally tools from linguistics.
+Conventional successes of the field included web search, spam filtering, text categorization, and speech recognition.
 More recently, the field has been dominated by deep learning, which has led to huge improvements for tasks such as machine translation and natural language generation.

 My background in NLP stems from my days as a computer science Ph.D. student in the NLP Group at Columbia University under the guidance of Prof. Kathleen McKeown.
 My thesis involved the automatic categorization of images based on associated text (e.g., the classification of photographs from news articles into topical categories based on their captions).
 This involved a combination of machine learning techniques to train and the system as well as the use of advanced computational linguistic approaches to improve the performance for some categories.
 I was also one of the original creators of Columbia Newsblaster.
-Newsblaster starts by spidering the web looking for news articles.
-It then clusters the articles into groups such that each group contains articles dicsussing a single news event.
-Newsblaster then automatically classifies and summarizes each cluster.
+Newsblaster spidered the web looking for news articles.
+It then clustered the articles into groups such that each group contains articles dicsussing a single news event.
+Newsblaster then automatically classified and summarized each cluster.
 Newsblaster pre-dated Google News, and at one point it received tens of thousands of hits every day.